sahilmohile15/MFTracker/README.md

 1. Download the APK: `build/app/outputs/flutter-apk/app-release.apk`
 2. Disable Play Protect temporarily (required - see note below)
 3. Install the APK on your device
-4. Grant notification permission in Settings
+4. Grant SMS and notification permissions in Settings
 5. Re-enable Play Protect

-Note: Google Play Protect will block this app because it uses `NotificationListenerService`.
-This is expected behavior for sideloaded apps with sensitive permissions.
-The app is safe - it is open source, 100% offline, and has no internet access.
+Note: Google Play Protect may flag this app because it uses `READ_SMS` and `NotificationListenerService`.
+This is expected for sideloaded apps with sensitive permissions.
+The app is safe - it is open source, 100% offline with no internet permission, and all SMS/notification data is processed locally only.

 ### For Developers